What is PMI (Product Manufacturing Information)?

 - Higher quality inspections with measurement optimization algorithms.

 - Reusable information housed in a single source across multiple lifecycles & processes.

-- Better communication and easier collaboration among stakeholders.
+- Better two-way communication and easier collaboration among stakeholders.

 - Part of MBD process: Better products, better pricing, better margins.

 - Shorter product development cycles, faster time to market.

 - Global interoperable standard at the software level.